Waiʻalae Beach to Kaimana Beach

 A medium length cruise past the Ewa plain.
 Small shore breaks at launch and landing are possible so you need to be comfortable going through the surf.

 Vice-President Stan Dalbec has long envisioned completing a round trip paddle from Mokulēʻia to Kaʻena Point.
 We did it in 2025, but itʻs rare for the wind and surf conditions to line up to make this feasible.
-Join us on Stanʻs Quest and paddle to Ka’ena Point without the arduous carpool.
+We will come up with an alternate paddle if the conditions don’t cooperate.

 A nice cruise across Waimanalo Bay and Lanikai Beach with a stop at Moku Nui.
 This is a great paddle for beginners to stretch out your paddling distance as it’s all inside the reef and you can stay comfortably close to shore the whole way.